valeriew73/Edventure/README.md

 - Continuous recommendation refinement - user progress and preferences stored securely via Firebase
 > Premium only features ($29.99/6 month)
 > - Access to international-level opportunities
+> - Unlimited access to AI prompt text box
+> - Unlimited swipes per day to explore as many
+> - save unlimited opportunities

+## How to Use

+## Credits